 Leave for school

 Beat the buzzer.
-You can help your child learn how to complete their work on time through games like “beat the buzzer.”
+You can help your child learn how to complete their work on time by playing games like “beat the buzzer.”
 Before asking your child to start a task, challenge them to complete it before a timer goes off or by the end of a song.
 Give your child more time to complete a task at first and then reduce the amount of time in the future.

 - Only use this game for tasks that your child can do by themselves.
-See “Demonstrates consistent effort” for information on selecting tasks your child can do alone.
+See “Demonstrates Consistent Effort” for information on selecting tasks your child can do alone.

 - This game should not be used with learning activities, such as your child’s homework.
 Children need time to work through learning activities without feeling pressured to finish.